ombrix13/exam_R_Australia/README.md

 The pre-fire classified map is almost entirely dominated by class 1 (light green), indicating a continuous and healthy dense forest canopy.
 In contrast, the post-fire map shows a massive spatial expansion of class 0 (purple), providing clear visual evidence of widespread canopy destruction, severe burning, and exposure of bare soil across the landscape.

 ---
+### Statistical quantification
-Pixel counts and percentages for each class were computed, to provide a quantitative breakdown of land cover distribution.
+Pixel counts and percentages for each class were computed, to provide *a quantitative breakdown* of land cover distribution.
 Finally, theese metrics were compiled into a clean comparative data frame to evaluate the environmental shift between pre-fire and post-fire states.

 ```r
 # Frequency calculation